cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 Inputs:
 - pkS, server public key (n, e)
-- msg, message to be signed, an byte string
+- msg, message to be signed, a byte string

 Outputs:
-- blinded_msg, an byte string of length kLenInBytes
+- blinded_msg, a byte string of length kLenInBytes
 - inv, an integer

 Errors: